 On March 12, we were fortunate to take advantage of a trip that we’d won to a beautiful resort in Nassau.
 Travel restrictions were being implemented to Europe, Asia, and other destinations to the west.
 We headed east, which was believed to be safe and not yet an area of danger.
 We knew that the future for Dorothy, as a Nurse Practitioner in pulmonary, was going to be intense and demanding for the foreseeable future.
 With that in mind, the brief visit to the Bahamas was fortuitous.

 Soon after, things got bad throughout the country.
 Hospitals went into lockdown mode and personal protection from the virus was paramount, especially for those in healthcare and emergency medical services.
 Dorothy’s new normal was scrubs with a mask and eye protection from the time she arrived at work until she left for home each day.

 With lockdowns and travel restrictions, we began to take long walks every day.
 On this particular day in late April, we went exploring in a nearby construction site.

 During a period of relative calm and lower infection rates nationally, Dorothy accompanied me on a work trip to Washington, DC in August.
-After a few weeks, hot spots began to pop up around the country which put the kibosh her being able to travel with me.
+After a few weeks, hot spots began to pop up around the country which put the kibosh on her being able to travel with me.
 I made a few more trips to select areas after checking case counts and doing our own risk/benefit analysis.

 In October, I travelled to both major airports in Houston to photograph airport, rescue and firefighting units (ARFF) for Rosenbauer.
 While traveling, I wore safety glasses and an N95 mask.
-I kept my distance from those I came into contact with, and everyone that I met at with the fire department was respectful of my precautions.
+I kept my distance from those I came into contact with, and everyone that I met with at the fire department was respectful of my precautions.